Kosisochi/Text_Classification/README.md

 # Text_Classification

-Text Classification using different classification algorithms suchs as SVM, BiLSTM etc
+This repository contains my code for building supervused machine models for text classifcation using different machine learning models - SVM, BiLSTM and BERT.